Celebrating Transformational Science: Honoring the 2024 International Champions of the Frontiers Planet Prize

 Dr Jaureguiberry’s work is revelatory and will play a pivotal role in shaping global sustainability objectives for the upcoming decade while opening new avenues for future investigation.
 By having a deeper understanding of the impact of these drivers it means we can find innovative new ways to protect the planet.
 As Dr Jaureguiberry notes “Our research’s insights on drivers of biodiversity loss are key to informing effective policies and for transformative action.”

-Biodiversity loss was the key focus of fellow international champion, Professor Peter Haase from the Senckenberg Society for Nature Research, Germany.
-In his research Haase lays bare the difficulties our freshwater ecosystems are facing.
+Biodiversity loss was the key focus of fellow international champion, Professor Peter Haase from the Senckenberg Society for Nature Research, Germany and his co-lead author Doctor Ellen Welti from Smithsonian’s National Zoo and Conservation Biology Institute, USA.
+In their research, Prof Haase and Dr Welti lay bare the difficulties our freshwater ecosystems are facing.
 Although constituting just 2% of the Earth's surface they shelter a staggering 10% of all animal species.
-However, dam constructions, water withdrawal, an increase in non-native invasive species and the effects of pollution and climate change are causing biodiversity loss and rendering them highly vulnerable.
+However, dam constructions, water withdrawal, an increase in non-native invasive species and the effects of pollution and climate change are causing biodiversity loss and rendering them highly vulnerabl.

 Knowing that action had to be taken, Professor Haase, along with his team, published their findings in the article The recovery of European freshwater biodiversity has come to a halt, in Nature.
 The research not only explores past measures and their effects on safeguarding freshwater biodiversity but suggests what action needs to be taken now and in the future and the effect this will have on the planet.